undeadwanderer/undead-userscripts/tabun-filters/README.md

 A userscript for filtering blog posts and comments on the My Little Pony fansite tabun.everypony.ru.

-This is a fork of an old script by CAHCET who abandoned it back in 2016.
+This is a fork (or continued maintenance) of an old script by CAHCET who abandoned it back in 2016.

 ### License:
 The original author distributed it under the WTFPL license and I do not intend to change that (for now, at least).